sbhbenjamin/build-your-own-react/readme.md

 # Introduction
-Didact is a codealong that I followed from Rodrigo Pombo's [Build your own React talk](https://www.youtube.com/watch?v=8Kc2REHdwnQ&ab_channel=GrUSP) given at JSDay 2019.
+Didact is based off Rodrigo Pombo's [Build your own React talk](https://www.youtube.com/watch?v=8Kc2REHdwnQ&ab_channel=GrUSP) given at JSDay 2019.
 Didact was the given name of choice due to the didactic nature of this project.

 React is a tool that enabled me to kick start my web development journey, and I wanted to better understand the tool that I use so often – What's better than building the tool (albeit a simplified version) yourself?